astnohk/qwiicWithLisp/README.md

 [DS3231 Precision RTC](https://www.adafruit.com/product/5188) is the high precision RTC.
 This board has CR1220 battery holder for backup power source.

+### HTU21D Temperature and Humidity Sensor

+[HTU21D-F Temperature & Humidity Sensor Breakout Board](https://www.adafruit.com/product/1899) is an accurate simple humidity and temperature sensor with a PTFE filter which keeps the sensor clean.

 ### FS3000